nrfconnect/sdk-nrfxlib/softdevice_controller/doc/isochronous_channels.rst

 ----------------------

 All CIS BAP configurations are tested with two CISes.
-The chosen ACL interval in each test is 60 ms, 67,5 ms or 70 ms, based on the recommendations in the BAP specification.
+The chosen ACL interval in each test is 60 ms, 67.5 ms or 70 ms, based on the recommendations in the BAP specification.
 In the BAP configuration tests, both the ACL and CIS connections use 2M PHY.

-Additionally, these configurations are tested:

-* 4 CISes to the same peer (CIS central and CIS peripheral)
-* 4 CISes to different peers (CIS central)
-* 4 CISes distributed in 4 CIGs (CIS central and CIS peripheral)
-* 4 CISes to different peers using the same CIG
-* 1M PHY and CODED PHY are tested with bidirectional data transfer with two CISes configured with longer ISO intervals to accomodate for longer packet durations
+1M PHY and CODED PHY are tested with bidirectional data transfer with two CISes configured with longer ISO intervals to accommodate for longer packet durations.

 Configurations for BIS
 ----------------------